mhanbali/parseflowlog/README.md

 The results will be in a results.txt file in the same directory

+I wrote a flow log generator that is included:

+Edit the function call with the amount of lines and file output and run it:

+python generate_log.py

+Then you would edit the FLOW_LOG_FILE const in main.py to the generated flow log file.

 ASSUMPTIONS:

 - The flow log file has all the required fields.
 For example, no empty fields which would likely be replaced with a "-" according to the AWS docs